Reference Architecture: Mergers and Acquisitions

-To provide access to internal resources like private web apps, virtual apps, and virtual desktops, CompanyA plans to use the Secure Workspace Access service and the Virtual Apps and Desktops service.
+To provide access to internal resources like private web apps, virtual apps, and virtual desktops, CompanyA plans to use the Secure Private Access service and the Virtual Apps and Desktops service.
 These two services utilize a zero trust network access solution, which is a more secure alternative to traditional VPNs.

-The Secure Workspace Access service and the Virtual Apps and Desktops service uses the outbound control channel connections established by the cloud connectors.
+The Secure Private Access service and the Virtual Apps and Desktops service uses the outbound control channel connections established by the cloud connectors.
 Those connections allow the user to remotely access internal resources.
 However, those connections are